Qihoo360/hbox/doc/faq.md

 Because of loading the required js files for CPU Metrix functionality is based on the WebApp build method which is not achieved in the hadoop version lower than 2.6.4, there is the other method to display the cpu metrics if necessary.
 - add the necessary resources to the package of `hadoop-yarn-common-xxx.jar` on the cluster, more details:
 1) unpackage the hadoop-yarn-common-xxx.jar
-2) copy the folder `src\main\resources\xlWebApp` at the source code of XLearning to the directory `webapps/static` which generated after unpackaging the `hadoop-yarn-common-xxx.jar`
+2) copy the folder `src\main\resources\xlWebApp` at the source code of Hbox to the directory `webapps/static` which generated after unpackaging the `hadoop-yarn-common-xxx.jar`
 3) re-package hadoop-yarn-common-xxx.jar
 4) replace the hadoop-yarn-common-xxx.jar on the cluster without restart the nodemanager and resource manager.
 Also can use the `--jars` to load the jar when submit the application.
-- display the cpu matrix in the XLearning JobHistory [Optional]
+- display the cpu matrix in the Hbox JobHistory [Optional]
-XLearning JobHistory is relay on the jars in the directory `$XLEARNING_HOME/lib` which generated after unpackaging the XLearning dist.
+Hbox JobHistory is relay on the jars in the directory `$HBOX_HOME/lib` which generated after unpackaging the Hbox dist.
 Follow the above method to replace the hadoop-yarn-common-xxx.jar, then restart service.

 ### 10. How to set the memory scale ratio when the application retry after failed ?
-XLearning1.1 support the application retry and memory auto scaled after failed by setting the configuration:
+Hbox1.1 support the application retry and memory auto scaled after failed by setting the configuration:
-- xlearning.app.max.attempts
+- hbox.app.max.attempts
-- xlearning.worker.mem.autoscale
+- hbox.worker.mem.autoscale
-- xlearning.ps.mem.autoscale
+- hbox.ps.mem.autoscale
 Note that the information of AM connected error which reported at the client when application retry can ignore.

 ### 11. Report the error：" java.io.IOException: Cannot run program "tensorboard": error=2, No such file or directory" after submit the application.
-When the XLearning client submits a job, the --user-path "/root/anaconda2/lib/python2.7/site-packages/tensorboard" is added to specify the tensorboard path.
+When the Hbox client submits a job, the --user-path "/root/anaconda2/lib/python2.7/site-packages/tensorboard" is added to specify the tensorboard path.

-### 12. How to get the input file list for each worker container when setting the `--conf xlearning.input.strategy` or `--input-strategy` as `PLACEHOLDER` ?
+### 12. How to get the input file list for each worker container when setting the `--conf hbox.input.strategy` or `--input-strategy` as `PLACEHOLDER` ?
 With the input strategy setted as the `PLACEHOLDER`, worker containers get the assigned input file list to the program by the way of the environment `INPUT_FILE_LIST` as `json` format with the `key` of the input local path and the `value` of the list of the hdfs file name.
 However, there is the error when the length of the environment is too long to execute the user program.
 In this situation, the content of the environment `INPUT_FILE_LIST` would be written to the local file `inputFileList.txt` at the current path.
 User can get the file list like this: